GoogleChrome/web.dev/src/site/content/en/blog/datatransfer/index.md

   - joriktangelder
   - thomassteiner
 description: >
-  The DataTransfer object holds the data that is being dragged during a drag and drop operation.
+  The DataTransfer object holds data that is being dragged during a drag and drop operation.
 It may hold one or more data items, each of one or more data types.
-This article explains what developers can do with the DataTransfer API.
+This article explains what you can do with the DataTransfer API.
 date: 2021-04-21
 updated: 2022-04-05
 hero: image/8WbTDNrhLsU0El80frMBGE4eMCD3/QDbWuORGDrUkKquHEeAU.jpeg